 For those with composite/white fillings/crowns/veneers in their mouths you should realize that any shade change in your own natural teeth will not be duplicated in these.
 All restorations within the aesthetic zone will need replacement, usually two weeks after bleaching, when the shade has settled and chemicals present on the teeth as a result of bleaching have faded away.
 This can be costly and must be discussed and considered before undergoing any whitening procedures.
 Bleaching your teeth is an extremely effective way of improving your smile.
 It’s relatively cost efficient, mentally untaxing for the patients and gentle when done in the correct manner.
 Results can be quick and wonderfully rewarding for those who have been self-conscious about their discoloured teeth.

-Veneers are an important tool for the cosmetic dentist.
-A dentist may use one veneer to restore a single tooth that may have been fractured or discolored, or multiple teeth to create a “Hollywood” type of makeover.
+Dental veneers are an important tool for the cosmetic dentist.
+A dentist may use one dental veneer to restore a single tooth that may have been fractured or discoloured, or multiple teeth to create a “Hollywood” type of makeover.
 Many people have small teeth resulting in spaces that may not be easily closed by orthodontics.
 Some people have worn away the edges of their teeth resulting in a prematurely aged appearance, while others may have malpositioned teeth that appear crooked.
-Multiple veneers can close these spaces, lengthen teeth that have been shortened by wear, provide a uniform color, shape, and symmetry, and make the teeth appear straight.
-Porcelain veneers will typically last between five and ten years, while composite veneers may need regular repair and refinishing.
+Multiple dental veneers can close these spaces, lengthen teeth that have been shortened by wear, provide a uniform colour, shape, and symmetry, and make the teeth appear straight.
+Porcelain veneers will typically last between five and ten years, while composite dental veneers may need regular repair and refinishing.
 The bottom line is that your veneers will eventually need to be replaced.
 Although veneers are strongly cemented into place, there have been cases where they come loose and fall off.
 In such situations, it is important that you keep hold of your veneer and contact your dentist immediately.

 White (Composite) fillings are usually made of either composite or porcelain.
-For the most, composite can be done directly in the chair and porcelain is fabricated in the lab.
+For the most, the composite can be done directly in the chair and porcelain is fabricated in the lab.
 Each one has its merits and limitations.
 Composite fillings are the most used direct filling we employ in the clinic today.
 Much of the early limitations of composites such as shrinkage and wear resistance have been mostly eliminated by the advent of newer materials and techniques.
 Nine out of ten cavities can be restored confidently now in the clinic.
-The various options of fillings available will be discussed with you at your initial appointment after we have done our comprehensive consultation.
+The various options of white fillings available will be discussed with you at your initial appointment after we have done our comprehensive consultation.

 Take it easy